CoScine Creative

 Engage Students Through Competition

-There is nothing like competition to spark fun learning in the classroom.
+There is nothing like competition to spark a fun learning environment in the classroom.
 Students will love this worksheet that shows them a bunch of ions and has them put them together as fast and as accurately as possible.

 Students will huddle in groups trying to quietly come up with compounds without their peers hearing.
 It can be so funny!
 You'll have to remind them that only the most correct group wins!